StarBeat/cpu-gpu-arch/gpu/AMD-RDNA1.md

 	- Scalar cache can deliver 16B per clock to the scalar register file in each SIMD.
 	- 1024x VGPRs
 	- 256 FLOPs/cy
+	- up to 20 waves
+	- issues 1 instruction every cycle, 5 cycles of latency are exposed

 * vGPR contains: [2]
 	- 32 lanes 32-bits wide registers.